yiisoft/validator/docs/guide/result.md

 ];
 ```

-##### Filtering by specific attribute
+##### Filtering by a specific attribute

-This list can be also filtered by specific attribute.
-Only top level attributes are supported.
+This list can be also filtered by a specific attribute.
+Only top-level attributes are supported.

 ```php
 $result->getAttributeErrorMessages('email');